 Viewers share how to make holiday decor with paper mache and old bowling pins.
 Follow these tips to make your own holiday decor.

-Viewers share how they make their own holiday items.
-Follow these tips to make your own holiday basket, velvet envelopes and...Advertisement
+Viewers share their ideas on holiday items.
+Follow these tips to make your own pens and lightbulb snowmen.Advertisement

 HGTV Inspiration Newsletter